Emmert's advice: Next NCAA president needs 'lot of patience'

 “It’s a different type of leadership that’s much different than that stern hand that we think we associate with leadership,” said Howard, a former college football player at Air Force who previously was president at Robert Morris University.

-Emmert has faced plenty of criticism as he became the face of an increasing unpopular entity.
+Emmert has faced plenty of criticism as he became the face of an increasingly unpopular entity.

 “I think it’s in a lot of ways inappropriate to have an administrator be the face of the NCAA,” Emmert said.
 “The athletes are the face of the NCAA.”